 The Budget 2020 launched a new tax regime under which individual and HUF taxpayers can pay income tax at a lower rate.
 This is applicable from 1st April 2020.
-Deduction under Section 80U continues even after the introduction of the new tax regime.
+Deduction under Section 80U continues even after introducing the new tax regime.

 Is paralysis covered under Section 80U?

-As per Circular No 246 (dated 20th September 1978), an assessee who suffers from permanent disability due to paralysis can claim tax deductions of ₹5,000.
+As per Circular No 246 (dated 20th September 1978), an assessee who has a permanent disability due to paralysis can claim tax deductions of ₹5,000.

 If your disability certificate has expired in the current year, you can still claim the deduction under section 80U.
 You must get your certificate reissued to claim the deduction in the subsequent years.

 What is the form needed to claim a deduction under Sec 80u?

 You must not submit any additional documents if you have the medical certificate.
 However, for some specific disabilities like autism and cerebral palsy, you need to fill out Form 10-IA additionally.

 What is a severe disability under section 80u?

 Severe disability under section 80U refers to the case where the person has a disability of 80% or more or has multiple disabilities, autism, and cerebral palsy.